Friday, 15 December 2023

 I made re-submissions for both, and I am not ashamed of them.
 It shouldn't be like a driving test where society shames you if you didn't pass first time.
 I expected mine to bounce back, especially as I didn't get a critical friend or mentor on them.
 I decided to just press on with it, and in my own pragmatic style, and that is authentic to my working class attitude.
 Intentionally avoiding overusing academic language as it's easy to fall in the trap of just shaping a conversation how you want with little conviction of the actual 'doing the work'.
 I did attend an introductory session and then begun to write around the self-service guidance that was supplied.
 But I was looking for assessor feedback to help me dive deeper where needed.
 After all, achieving these is a learning process and revisiting pieces of work to critically reflect and analyse upon, not just about the celebration.
 I explain below in each accreditation why that was so.
 I think most of us know why we are doing our work and impact it is having.
 But have to go through such processes and standards to articulate and evidence it in a certain way.
 Like many of these things, it's an experience and journey itself reflecting and curating all of what has been achieved, and putting into a particular required format.
 I often find it difficulty to articulate myself in pre-defined conditions.
 Hence why I use my blog as a reflective and pragmatic space.

-The case studies and evidence I selected were not submitted as a greatest hits, but just focused on what evidence I have at this current time.
+The case studies and evidence I selected were not submitted as a greatest hits, but designed on what appropriate evidence I have to support the requirements.
 I actually think this is a good time to obtain these accreditations in my career, as I have a lot of work and experience to support them.
 I feel like they are a proper award to truly celebrate my work and career, not just one-off pieces of work or projects.
 Despite achieving SCMALT just before SFHEA, I place the Fellowship before the ALT credentials due to SFHEA representing the sector I am employed in, and my position on learning and pedagogy before technology, even though SCMALT is grounded in pedagogy.

 Senior Fellowship of the Higher Education Academy (SFHEA) - awarded on 4 September 2023